zhangpeihao/haisijia/README.md

 # haisijia
-A HIS+ platform base on Java8
+A HIS+ platform base on Java8.
+It has some important features such as functional programming, StreamAPI, Optional sematics.
+It aims to build a modern code base for HIS development.
 Set up the development environment
 1. Download the files
 2. Startup mysql